Devra Davis: When Smoke Ran Like Water

 Davis' 2002 book, When Smoke Ran Like Water: Tales of Environmental Deception and the Battle Against Pollution, describes how environmental toxins are linked to cancers and other health problems.
 She provides accounts of the 1948 Donora smog in her hometown, the 1952 Great Smog of London, and other events.
 She also criticizes industry interests who dismiss evidence they dislike as "junk science."
 The book was a finalist for that year's National Book Award for Nonfiction.

 Public health philosopher Kristin Shrader-Frechette praised it as "the best book on public health and environmental pollution of the last 30 years."
 Science writer Fred Pearce in New Scientist called Davis a "a hero with a nose for trouble" and drew comparisons to Rachel Carson, the author of Silent Spring.
 Other writers have compared and Davis and Carson, both in their styles and themes of writing and their small town Pennsylvania upbringings.
 Epidemiologist Bert Brunekreef wrote the book is "at its best when describing how commercial interests have harassed well known environmental health scientists in attempts to downplay the seriousness of, say, the effects of environmental lead on the IQ of children," but found "an alarming number of errors" regarding air pollution.

 The Secret History of the War on Cancer

 Davis' second book, The Secret History of the War on Cancer, was published in 2007.
-In it, she argues medical institutions involved in the "war on cancer" have focused more on cures then prevention, and that some safety research into environmental toxicity is conflicted due to funding from companies who make products suspected of causing harm.
+In it, she argues that medical institutions involved in the "war on cancer" have focused more on cures than on prevention, and that some safety research into environmental toxicity suffers from a conflict of interest due to funding from companies who make products suspected of causing harm.

 James Huff, associate director for chemical carcinogenesis of the National Institute of Environmental Health Sciences, called it "exhaustively researched and deftly written, illuminat[ing] more of the truth about chemicals and cancer and the relatively simple means of preventing or reducing cancer burdens."
 Epidemiologist Richard Clapp called the book "a welcome addition to the struggle to correct the imbalance" between curative and preventative research, while science writer Fred Pearce wrote it "is a rattling good read and raises vital issues that remain relevant today."
 In a positive review, science journalist Dan Fagin called Davis "her generation's strongest advocate of the idea that synthetic chemicals are a seriously under-recognized cause of cancer."

 Medical historian Peter Keating, however, found the book "largely unoriginal" and poorly organized.
 Epidemiologist Peter Boyle wrote that "devotees of conspiracy theories and aficionados of gossip and innuendo will be drawn towards this book like wasps to a juicy piece of meat" and discussed how the book suggested that the link between tobacco and cancer was used to distract from other possible sources.